neilrhester/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Intersectional Discrimination from Simple Stereotypes" content = "Discrimination is often intersectional.
 For example, Black men are disproportionately stopped by police to a degree that cannot be explained by simple effects of being Black and being male.
-But, intersectional discrimination can sometimes emerge from simple stereotypes combined with threshold models of behavior—e.g., if someone’s threat level seems higher than X, stop that person." align = "center"  # Choose `center`, `left`, or `right`.
+But, intersectional discrimination can sometimes emerge from simple stereotypes combined with threshold models of behavior." align = "center"  # Choose `center`, `left`, or `right`.